 GOBEKLI HILL: KAULINS SEES CANCER, HERSCHEL SEES PLEIADES

 Popular assumptions in archaeo astronomy are more consistent than their supposed evidence is.
 Herschel, like many archaeo astronomy and science fiction authors, impose populist myths on the cultural record, and impose various conscious motives on artists and builders, particularly lesser known cultures.
 Real mythographers and artists express a deeper and more consistent level of archetype.
-Popularised science deal in shallow, rationalised and politicised myth.
+Popular science deals in shallow, rationalised and politicised myth.
 Even the doyens of ethno astronomy, De Santillana and Von Deschend (1969), fell victim to the ‘scientific’ common sense paradigm of culture.
-Did Icelandic myth cycles arise from astronomy, popularised as legend?
+Did Icelandic myth cycles arise from astronomy, degraded to legend?
 Or do myth, ritual, art and calendars express a common source of culture, each directly from archetype, with occasional references to one another?
-These cross-references are easily mistaken as derivations from one another, and thus they camouflage their real source.
+These cross-references are easily mistaken as deriving from one another, and thus they camouflage their source.

 CIRCULAR DATING AND PRECESSIONAL ASSUMPTIONS

 Sweatman and Tsikritsis make elaborate arguments and extravagant claims for dating Gobekli artworks: “The probability that pillar 43 does not represent the date 10 950 BC is around one in 100 million.”
 This date happens to agree with the probable Younger Dryas event, but not due to their methods.
 Some Gobekli wall plaster was dated to BC 9530 (Dietrich & Schmidt, 2010), a thousand years after the probable impact.
-Sweatman sees no obstacle in a thousand years, and proposes a local observational record going back to BC 16000, about 4000 years before the earliest possible dates for Gobekli.
+Some Gobekli researchers have noted that the soil infill and carbon and bone items in the plaster was older than the buildings.
+Sweatman sees no obstacle in a thousand years, and proposes a local observational record going back to BC 16 000, about 4000 years before the earliest possible dates for any human presence at Gobekli.
 They use a syllogism to test their proposed ‘meteor observation records’ and “find an apparent contradiction of our first proposal; resolved when we apply the second proposal.
 Logically, this implies significantly improved confidence in both proposals.”
-Thus their ‘zodiac’ identifications, and dating based on assumed observations and certain meteors, and the geological record, all have to agree, for their proposal to work.
+Thus their ‘zodiac’ identifications, and dating based on assumed observations and certain meteors, and the geological record, all have to agree, for their proposal to work (Their title of ‘What does the fox say’, is parodied in an archaeology blog; ‘What does the bunny say’).
 They place midsummer in Sagittarius in BC 10 950, or rather between Sagittarius and Scorpius, judging by their graphics.
 But astronomy automation uses modern values for the rate of precession, which is known from Nasa data to be slightly speeding up, and may have been much slower in the distant past.

 Using equinox and solstice sunrise and sunset as calibration dates, and their software, they see a Gobekli midsummer horizon sun at BC 10 950, and a spring horizon in BC 18 000.
 But the pictures on pillar D43 do not apparently mark a star map horizon.
 All the characters are more or less upright.
-Zodiacs tend to picture animals facing west, thus some upside down.
+Zodiacs tend to picture animals facing ecliptic west.
 Seasons remain in the same constellations for about 2000 years, depending on how constellations are defined.